google/earthengine-community/tutorials/combine-feature-collections/index.md

 ## Visualize the Results

-Now, let's add all the `ee.FeatureCollection` objects to the map.
+Let's add all the `ee.FeatureCollection`s to the map.
 We will also print the results.

 ```
 Map.setCenter(-111.445, 39.251, 6);